 A traditional plate of vegan Mexican food brings together the basics: beans, rice, salsa, guacamole, a little chopped lettuce, some pickled vegetables on the side, and perhaps a basket of tortillas or tortilla chips.
 Here are some other popular vegan-friendly possibilities:

 Burritos are the most popular Mexican food in the USA, but they’re actually rarely eaten in Mexico.
-They’re perfect for when you’re hungry enough to eat a horse—the fact that burrito means “little donkey” in Spanish gives you a clue about how filling they are.
+They’re perfect for when you’re hungry enough to eat a horse—the fact that burrito means “little donkey” in Spanish gives you a clue about readily they’ll fill you up.
 A typical vegan burrito will include beans, rice, salsa, and guacamole.

 Traditional enchiladas have a meaty filling wrapped in a corn tortilla, then covered in a spicy red sauce.
 Get rid of the meat or cheese and you’re in business.
 Just swap in a vegan meat, seasoned tofu, or vegan cheese as the enchilada’s filling.